RCIC-UCI-Public/website-rcic/docs/source/account/class.rst

   **During the quarter** all email requests from TAs must be cc'ed to the class professor.

-  **After the quarter ends** please send us a confirmation email that the class has ended and we can remove all class associated accounts.
+  **After the quarter ends**:

+    * Please send us a confirmation email that the class has ended and we can remove all class associated accounts.
+    * It is a class Professor responsibility  to copy any desired data from class :tt:`private/` and :tt:`public/` to an existing DFS or CRSP storage.

-:bluelight:`We will create`
+:bluelight:`RCIC will create`
   1. Student class accounts per provided roster.
   #.
 Slurm class accounts, and deposit a free allocation of hours: